kirandevihosur74/kirandevihosur74/README.md

     email = "kirandevihosur74@gmail.com"
 ```

 Hi there!
-I’m an AI Engineer with a knack for building intelligent, production-ready systems that combine machine learning with scalable web platforms.
+I’m an AI/ML Software Engineer with a knack for building intelligent, production-ready systems that combine machine learning with scalable web platforms.
 With an MS in Data Science from CU Boulder, I specialize in designing LLM pipelines, AI-driven tools, and real-time applications that bring cutting-edge AI to everyday users.

 ---